 - CRG Kart

 These manufacturers are listed in no particular order, because each one has their specific areas in which they have an edge on their competitors.
-But, overall, they each deserve a top spot in the karting industry and are all of fantastic quality!
-Let’s jump right into what each brand brings to the table.
+Below, we go into each brand in more detail and discuss some of the best karts each manufacturer has to offer.

-Having a kart built by Tony Kart is to invest in this long and rich history of manufacturing.
+Owning a kart built by Tony Kart is to invest in this long and rich history of manufacturing.
 They were one of the first brands to introduce a kart racing team.
-Backed by them, and using all of their products, they took the European and International scene by storm.
+Backed by them, and using all of their products, they took the European and international scene by storm.

-That extra cash you spend on Tony Kart products will give you a kart that meets the brand’s two powerful buzz words: performance and quality.
-Everything they design and hand-craft in their Italian factory is made with this in mind, and they have in-house kart drivers to test everything on tracks before it ever makes it to metaphorical shelves.
+That extra cash you spend on Tony Kart products will give you a kart that oozes the brand’s two powerful buzz words: performance and quality.
+Everything they design and hand-craft in their Italian factory is made with this in mind, and they have in-house kart drivers to test everything on tracks before it ever goes on sale.

 Chances are you’ve heard of Tony Kart or seen flashes of striking green chassis at race tracks.
 Their brand recognition is instantaneous and almost instinctive at this point, which really speaks volumes of how consistently excellent their products have been over the years.